yihui/yihui.org/content/en/2017-04-14-some-facts-about-jeff-leek.md

 - @DrJWolfson: Jeff Leek cannot be replicated, but he is fully reproducible.

+- @pdalgd: Jeff Leek can make code work just by waiting for it!

 I'm looking forward to yet more facts.

 ![More](https://slides.yihui.name/gif/dog-reach.gif)